 Tech4Team: Gembani proves the importance of automatic testing

 Tech4team's product Arenametrix is a platform that helps improve communication between event ticket sellers and buyers.
 They provide tools, data analysis and cross sections of customer insights.
 They have offices in The Eastern United States, France and in the UK.
-In 2016 they they began to see rapid growth in revenues.
+In 2016 they began to see rapid growth in revenues.
 Like almost every startup in this situation, engineering was understaffed and the codebase was suffering from the cost of constant commercial experiments.

-Now that they had found their market niche, it was time shift focus to cleaning up and improving the code.
+Now that they had found their market niche, it was time to shift focus to cleaning up and improving the code.
 They called on Gembani for help.

 How we helped